GumNg/TinDog/README.md

 - Adding icons with fontawesome
 - Adding carousel slides with bootstrap
 - Adding cards and adjusting stying and responsiveness with bootstrap
+- Using media query to adjust elements based on max and min width display